-How to Get Into Product Management With No Experience
+How to Become A Product Manager With No Product Experience

 With 7% of Harvard Business School graduates landing a job in Product and the popularity of product-focused university courses reaching an all-time high, competition between candidates is fierce.
 That said, if this is a road you’d like to go down, you’ll be happy to hear that there are a number of alternative pathways that can help you get your foot in the door without any product-specific experience.